TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Empirical Analysis

-We compare latent spaces of BERT \citep{bert} (\texttt{bert-base-cased}) and T5 \citep{t5} (\texttt{t5-base}) encodings, as well as BERT embeddings, to ascertain the optimal choice for the diffusion model.
+\paragraph{Effect of Diffusion Encoder} We compare latent spaces of BERT \cite{bert}, RoBERTa \cite{roberta}, BART \cite{bart} and T5 \cite{t5} encoders, as well as BERT embeddings, to ascertain the optimal choice for the diffusion model.
+All encoders have approximately the same size of 100M parameters.
 In this experiment, we train diffusion models with the same set of hyperparameters across all diffusion encoders.
 We train the decoders according to the scheme described in Section \ref{sec::model_setup}.
-The results of this comparison are presented in Table \ref{tab::encoders} and they show a clear advantage of the latent space derived from BERT encodings. \textbf{div} and \textbf{mem} for T5 encoder and BERT embeddings are better, because their generated texts include words that do not fit the context.
-The text samples are presented Table \ref{tab::generated_examples} of Appendix \ref{app::generated_examples}.
-This confirms our hypothesis that encodings are better suited for the training of a diffusion model.
+The results of this comparison are presented in Table \ref{tab::encoders} and they show a clear advantage of the latent space derived from BERT encodings on ROCStories dataset.
+Furthermore, the quality of all encoders is superior to that of BERT embeddings.
+A better \textbf{div} and \textbf{mem} for embeddings can be explained by the presence of words in the corpus that do not align with the context.
+The text samples are presented in Appendix K. This confirms our hypothesis that encodings are better suited for the training of a diffusion model.
+We discuss the drop in \textbf{mauve} for RoBERTa in Appendix G.